EmanuelIM/APProject/README.md

   * As you can see, here is the solution and the total amount that should be spent depending on how many kilometers the cars have traveled.

-###### Setup
-- Initial temperature T: 100
-- Number of iterations t: 1000
-- Termination condition: 10 ^ (-8)
-- Temperature modification: T = T * 0.99

-## Proposed solution:
-Using the aforementioned algorithm, we can implement it in our VRP algorithm so it can help us solve it.
-Here are the steps simply explained:
-- We start with the first car.
-- Using TSP, we determine the shortest path it can take from the depot (this is destination 1 at all times) to all other destinations (and its cost).
-- We fit in as many packages as possible for the destinations in the car's path.
-- We remove the destinations which have all the packages delivered.
-- The cost of this trip will be equal to the cost of visiting all the possible destination times two (counting returning to the depot to get other packages).
-- We proceed with the next car.
-- Using TSP, we determine the shortest path it can take from the depot to all other unfinished destinations.
-- We cycle through all cars until all the packages are delivered.

-This solution guarantees that the cars will take the shortest path possible (determined by SA) at any time.